btcnhung1299/study-notes/Reinforcement Learning/Key Concepts/Bellman equation.md

 	Note: Alternatively, we can derive above equation based on $V_*(s) = \max_{a \in \mathcal{A}} Q_*(s,a)$

-> Observation: The optimality equation involves non-linear operation (i.e. $\max$).
-Hence, no closed form solution.
-However, we can use iterative methods in [[Planning with given environment description using Dynamic Programming]].
+> Observation: The optimality equation involves non-linear operation (i.e. $\max$) and thus, there is no closed form solution.
+However, we can use iterative methods in [[Planning with given environment description using Dynamic Programming]] to find the optimal value function (and thus optimal policy) in a known [[Markov Decision Process]].